 So, this year, I have a beginner ESL student in ninth grade who comes from a politically volatile country and so rarely went to school before coming to the U.S. last year.
 She speaks two languages, one of which is spoken but not written, and she is marginally literate in the other.

-Normally, in the traditional, transmission model I used to teach in, I would work with her one-on-one or in a small group (probably with some boring low-level text I’d chosen), to guide her to learn to read.
+Normally, in the traditional, transmission model I used to teach in, I would work with her one-on-one or in a small group (probably with some low-level text I’d chosen), to guide her to learn to read.
 I’d introduce letter sounds to her, choosing which ones she needed to learn, and choosing vocabulary for her to learn as well.
-I’d create ways for her to learn the things I knew she needed to learn.
+I’d directly teach the things I knew she needed to learn.
 I’d also explain why she needed to know them, and help her see how it’d help her to become a stronger reader and language learner.
-Maybe I’d find out what we’re topics she was interested in, and if it fit into the Readers and Writers unit of study that month, I’d find her books that were relevant, or let her write on it.
+Maybe I’d find out what were topics she was interested in, and if it fit into the Readers and Writers unit of study that month, I’d find her books that were relevant, or encourage her to write on that topic.

 All her learning would essentially be dictated to her, with some limited choices allowed.

 That’s not what I did this time.
-This time, I asked why she wanted to red the book, and then I said, “What’s hard about this book?”
-With this question, I’ve flipped the script.
+This time, I asked why she wanted to read the book, and then I said, “What’s hard about this book?”
+With this question, I’ve flipped my previous expectation of who determines this.
 I’m no longer starting with what I think is hard for her and then moving her attention there.
 I want to see what she can identify as her challenge; can she identify what is troubling her?
 (Hint: many students can’t or for too long have learned to hide those weaknesses out of fear of being labeled or shamed).
 It is very powerful to put this in kids’ hands.

 So, then I started to prompt her to think through how she could learn how to pronounce the first word she had stopped on (“creep”).
 She had a computer handy, so she went to google translate.
 But, instead of just looking up the meaning, we noticed that google translate will read the word aloud to you, in English.
 I explained to her that this is an important step in learning English, rather than just learning what words mean.
 Together, we devised a plan, using other websites she found, and books I had, for her to continue this practice.
-I didn’t just impose this on her, from what I had noticed.
+I didn’t just impose this on her as an intervention disconnected from what she initially was moved to do (read that interesting but far too challenging book).
 I helped to guide her in identifying the problem herself and then worked with her, to devise a plan and set a goal for herself around this.
-I didn’t circumvent her desire to learn and use it to guide her attention to what I solely thought she needed.
+I didn’t circumvent her desire to learn and use it to guide her attention to what I alone thought she needed.
 I used her intentions to learn, and my intention to implement standards to create joint intention by following into where her attention was already focused.

 In recounting this story to my husband, I learned that that’s how he actually learned to read in English as well.
 When he first came to this country at age 16, his cousin lent him Revolutionary Suicide by Huey P. Newton.
-He wanted to be able to read and share this book with her, so he would sit with a dictionary and use the strategies he’d acquired learning to read in his previous two languages, as well as his desire to related to his cousin, to motivate him to read it.
-It took him a long time, and no doubt it was difficult, but his motivations were just as important in his success as his literacy skills.
+He wanted to be able to read and share this book with her, so he would sit with a dictionary and use the strategies he’d acquired learning to read in his previous two languages, as well as his desire to relate to his cousin, to motivate him to read it.
+It took him two months, and no doubt it was difficult despite his experience as a literate person, but his motivations were just as important in his success as his literacy skills.
 Had he been in high school and this book had been assigned by a teacher, with a two-week time limit, he might not have persevered.